Official ticket-inclusive packages to Investec Champions Cup and EPCR Challenge Cup.

 Cultural and culinary Bilbao is also a green city, with parks such as Doña Casilda de Iturrizar, surrounded by hills (dare to ride the Artxanda cable car, a classic option to get a bird’s eye view of Bilbao).
 The estuary is another symbol of the regeneration of Bilbao.
 You can spot people paddle surfing on the water, or take a boat to the famous Hanging Bridge of Portugalete, declared a World Heritage Site – simply stunning.

-TOP 5 THINGS TO DO WHILST IN BILBAO
+TOP THINGS TO DO IN THE REGION

 1. THE OLD TOWN